61106960/adPEAS/README.md

 NTAuthCertificates : True

 [*] +++++ Searching for Vulnerable Certificate Templates +++++
-[+] adPEAS does basic enumeration only, consider using https://github.com/GhostPack/PSPKIAudit [*] +++++ Checking Template 'Wildcard-Smartcard-User' +++++
+[*] adPEAS does basic enumeration only, consider using https://github.com/GhostPack/PSPKIAudit [*] For any vulnerabilities present, consider using https://github.com/GhostPack/Certify [*] +++++ Checking Template 'Wildcard-Smartcard-User' +++++
 [!]
 'Authenticated Users' have 'GenericAll' permissions on Template 'Wildcard-Smartcard-User' Checking Certificate Template - Details for Template 'Wildcard-Smartcard-User':